spingames/style-javascript/README.md

     var dragonball = 'z';
     ```

-  - Declare unassigned variables last.
+  - Declare unassigned variables last in the group.
 This is helpful when later on you might need to assign a variable depending on one of the previous assigned variables.

     ```javascript
     // bad